PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

     If successful, your terminal now displays: `username@pdg-gke-entrypoint:~$`

-4. Clone the `viz-workflow` to your home directory in the endpoint so you have access to the files for edits, building/pushing the image, and running the `kubectl` and `python` commands in the next section `Running the script`.
+4. Clone or pull updates from the `viz-workflow` to your home directory in the endpoint so you have access to the files for the next section `Running the script`.

 ## One-time setup